woom221/CANSSI-Horse-Racing/README.md

 ## About Explanatory Notebook

 We did not anticipate to submit the explanatory notebook.
 Since we didn't have enough time to compile all our pre-processing and analysis codes together neatly, we instead created a pdf document which briefly explains our thought process of what and how we came up with the final model.
+Rough works from individuals can be found in Rough Draft folder.